Quesses/alx-low_level_programming/0x09-static_libraries/README.md

-# Static Libraries in C programming
+Exercise on static libraries in C programming